ipfs-inactive/blog/content/post/weekly-063.md

 # Thanks for reading ☺️
 That’s it for this special edition of the IPFS Weekly.
-If we missed something, [reply to this email](mailto:newsletter@ipfs.io) and let us know!
+If we missed something, [send us an email](mailto:newsletter@ipfs.io) and let us know!
 Next week we’ll return with all the news that’s happened across the ecosystem since the last weekly.

-If this is your first time reading the IPFS Weekly, you can learn more or get involved by checking out [the project on GitHub](https://github.com/ipfs), or joining us [on IRC](https://riot.im/app/#/room/#ipfs:matrix.org).
+If this is your first time reading the IPFS Weekly, you can learn more or get involved by checking out [the project on GitHub](https://github.com/ipfs), or joining us [on chat](https://riot.im/app/#/room/#ipfs:matrix.org).

 See you next week! 👋